 My favourite tour company was ‘Trip to Budapest’.
 The idea is you join the tour and if you have a good experience you leave a tip.

 Meeting point is Vörösmarty tér, a square in the centre of Budapest at 10.30 (afternoon tour at 14.30).

 The walking tour ends 13.00/13.30.
 So it’s likely you will be hungry by now (every time I thought about being hungry in Hungary it made me smile!!)

-Across the Chain Bridge (Buda side), you have two options to the top.
-Catch the Funicular, originally opened in 1870, then reopened again after damage in World War II in 1986.
+Walk or catch the bus cross the Chain Bridge (Buda side), you have two options to the top.
+Catch the traditional Funicular, originally opened in 1870, then reopened again after damage in World War II in 1986.

 The ONLY difference is the views of Budapest Houses of Parliament are completely unobstructed, lower down a church is slightly in the way (if you are really fussy).
-And there’s a café with a few low power heaters.
+And there’s a café with a few low power heaters (handy in winter months).

 Breakfast pastry 260 HUF